minuteman1911/atitya/index.md

    This is a form of plasticity, whereby the connections made by the neurons change over time.
 Weak connections are pruned, and it is possible to generate new connections ( maybe towards the nodes which are most active ).
 This operation is done online as it is more efficient.

  ## Propagation delays
   Every biological neuron has finite axonal and dendritic lengths having an intrinsic propagation delay which are thought to contribute towards the overall delay of the network.
-Untill recently, it was assumed that propagation delays are immaterial in determining the output of a network.

  ## Recurrent loops
   A biological brain has recurrent loops everywhere; be it to and from the same neuron, from one neuron to other neurons, or from multiple neurons to multiple other neurons (cortico-thalamic pathways).
 Here, the destinations of feedback loops are evaluated in the next iteration ( forward pass ).
 Meaning, there is a delay of whole one iteration before the Node or Nodes which are fed back are evaluated again.
 In any given iteration, the outputs from previous iteration are already available along with the inputs from the current iteration.